google/knative-gcp/docs/install/dataplane-service-account.md

   ```

   After running this, every time when you create resources, the Controller will
-  create a Kubernetes service account `default-cre-dataplane` in the namespace
+  create a Kubernetes service account `sources` in the namespace
   where your resources reside, and this Kubernetes service account is bound to
-  the Google Cloud Service Account `cre-dataplane` (you just created it in the
+  the Google Cloud Service Account `events-sources-gsa` (you just created it in the
   last step).
 What's more, you don't need to put this Kubernetes Service Account
   name as the `spec.serviceAccountName` when you create resources in the
   [example](https://github.com/google/knative-gcp/tree/master/docs/examples),